 In paints and coatings, talc is an ideal, natural solution for replacing less environment-friendly TiO2 and for improving the mechanical and optical properties of coatings.

 In agriculture, talc-based solutions can provide excellent natural alternatives to chemicals for protecting fruit from the sun’s rays and disease.
 They are ideal for organic farming.
-Talcs also make effective flow and anti-caking agents for fertilizers.
+Talcs also make the effective flow and anti-caking agents for fertilizers.

-Our market focus will continue to be towards providing increasingly specific natural, talc-based products to meet demand for lightweight and eco-friendly materials and enhanced energy efficiency.
+Our market focus will continue to be towards providing increasingly specific natural, talc-based products to meet the demand for lightweight and eco-friendly materials and enhanced energy efficiency.

 Cars are getting lighter – reducing CO2 emissions, while maintaining high safety standards, thanks to mineral-infused plastic parts.